 - Tools to help secure buy-in and engagement from community partners

-- Tips in implementing collaborative community solutions
+- Tips for implementing collaborative community solutions

 - Ideas for establishing uniform protocols